 Jayni F. Hein co-chairs the firm’s Carbon Management and Climate Mitigation industry group.

-Jayni joined Covington after serving as a senior political appointee in the White House Council on Environmental Quality (CEQ) during the Biden Administration, where she led clean energy, infrastructure, and…
+Jayni joined Covington after serving in the White House Council on Environmental Quality (CEQ) as Senior Director for Clean Energy, Infrastructure, and the National Environmental Policy Act.
+She draws on…

 Jayni F. Hein co-chairs the firm’s Carbon Management and Climate Mitigation industry group.